 How to make Ragi Ladoo Recipe

-- To a heavy bottom pan, add 2 tbsp ghee, chopped cashews and fry until it turns golden.
+- To a pan, add 2 tbsp ghee, chopped cashews and fry until they turn golden.
 Remove the cashews and set aside.

 - Add the ragi flour to the ghee in the pan and sauté it for at about 8 – 10 minutes in a medium flame until you get the distinct aroma of ragi.